fghsgh/fghlib/README.md

 `debug2.reload(name):any`\
 Unloads the given module name, then requires it again and returns the result.

+#### Planned features
+- Stepping line-by-line through threads, without having to deal with hooks.
+- Getting/setting local variables at the current point of execution.

 ### `hugeint`
 This library simulates the creation of a new type called `hugeint`.
 This is an infinite-width integer.
 It overloads all standard operators to handle hugeints just like regular numbers.
 Hugeints are stored internally as a table with a private field, which can only be accessed by means of the `next()` function, because this function, sadly, doesn't care about metatables.